Vite Integration

 Keep this terminal open while developing.

-1. Vite dev server is running
+1. the Vite dev server is running (the signal file exists), and

-2. Your Nette application is in debug mode
+2. your Nette application is in debug mode.

 {asset 'app.js'}

-{* In development: <script src="http://localhost:5173/app.js" type="module"></script> *}
+{* In development: <script src="http://localhost:5173/@vite/client" type="module"></script>

-{* In production: <script src="/assets/app-4a8f9c7.js" type="module"></script> *}
+{* In production: <script src="/assets/app-4f3a2b1c.js" type="module" crossorigin></script> *}

 Working on Different Domains